crafting72/dpo_android_dev_1_2022_kotlin/11_Generics_And_Utility_Classes/README.md

 - The battle takes place automatically and step by step until one of the teams wins or draws.
 - Each turn collects and displays current information about the status of the battle.
 - At the end of the battle, the winning team or a draw is displayed.

+To do this, you will need the following components:

+    1. An extension function for the Int type.
+It should calculate whether the chance has been realized and return a Boolean.
+Use this function for probability-related checks.
+The function must be implemented by calling Random.nextInt().

+    2. Ammo enumeration (enum) for types of cartridges.

+Features:

+- damage,
+- critical damage chance,
+- critical damage coefficient.

+Methods:

+- getting the current damage (calculates the current damage according to the chance of critical damage and the critical damage coefficient).

+**Critical damage** — significantly more damage, which is inflicted with a certain probability.
+It is calculated using the formula **Critical damage = coefficient * damage.**

+Each cartridge has the ability to deal critical damage.
+This chance is represented by the property "**Critical Damage Chance**".
+For example, a 25% chance of critical damage means that there is a 25% chance that the cartridge will deal damage equal to **damage * coefficient**.

+The list should contain at least three types of cartridges with different parameters.
+To check if the damage is critical, use the extension function from point 1.

+3. Sealed class for the type of FireType shooting.

+Create heirs:

+- single shot (singleton object),
+- firing in bursts (data class, takes the "queue size" parameter in the constructor).
+Create additional shooting types if necessary.

+    4. AbstractWeapon weapon class.

+Features:

+- The maximum number of rounds in the magazine.
+- Type of shooting (FireType).
+- Ammo magazine.
+Use the Stack class from the first part of the homework.
+When creating a weapon, the store is empty.
+- The fact that there are cartridges in the magazine.
+Methods:

+- creation of a cartridge of the required type;
+- Reloading — a new magazine is created and filled with cartridges using the cartridge creation function;
+- getting cartridges for the shot — cartridges are obtained from the magazine in accordance with the type of shooting for the shot(s) (the number of cartridges in the magazine should decrease).